neo-project/neo-express/docs/command-reference.md

 The `export` command saves all consensus node wallets in NEP-6 format.
 It also saves config.json files for each consensus node as well as a protocol.json file for the blockchain itself.
-This allows for standard NEO clients such as NEO-CLI or NEO-GUI to connect to a running NEO-Express blockchain,
+This allows for standard Neo clients such as Neo-CLI or Neo-GUI to connect to a running Neo-Express blockchain,

 Note, NEP-6 format encrypts wallet information, so the user has to provide a password.
 However, since this same information is still stored unencrypted in the blockchain